-The first draft of your paper (minimum 5 pages of text) is due in Canvas on April 21.
-You will then conduct peer edits using the final paper rubric and submit your comments through Canvas.
+The first draft of your paper (minimum 7 pages of text) is due in Canvas on April 21.
+You will then conduct peer edits in class using the final paper rubric and submit your final comments through Canvas.
 Failure to provide a draft for someone else to grade and/or failure to provide peer edits will result in zero credit.
-Peer edit comments are due in Canvas on April 28.
-Further details are listed on Canvas.
+Final peer edit comments are due in Canvas on April 28.
+Further details will be discussed in class.

-Course Component Student Work Instructor Engagement Regular 3 units (9 h/wk) Readings, Homework, Exams, Final Paper Class contact hours Prepare in-class activities Evaluate student work and provide specific and actionable feedback Activity 1 unit (3 h/wk) Workshops, Proposal, First Draft, Peer Edits Plan and lead proposal workshop including an introduction to data collection Plan and lead writing workshops Evaluate student work and provide specific and actionable feedback
+Course Component Student Work Instructor Engagement Regular 2 units (9 h/wk) Readings, Homework, Participation Prepare class activities Evaluate student work and provide specific and actionable feedback Activity 1 unit (3 h/wk) Presentation, Exams Plan and lead proposal workshop including an introduction to data collection Plan and lead exercises Evaluate student work and provide specific and actionable feedback